Incoming Schools Chancellor David Banks On Why So Many Black, Brown Students Aren't Reaching Proficiency: 'They're Teaching Wrong'

 NEW YORK (CBSNewYork) – The new schools chancellor selected by Mayor-elect Eric Adams starts out with the belief that the New York City education system is essentially flawed and needs to be fixed from the bottom up.

-And when he says from the bottom up, he means it.READ MORE: Gov. Hochul Orders Indoor Mask Mandate At All Public Places That Do Not Require Vaccination
+And when he says from the bottom up, he means it.READ MORE: Masks Now Required Inside Businesses And Venues Across New York State

 CBS2’s political reporter Marcia Kramer sat down with David Banks, the new school czar, for an extended one-on-one interview.

-Note: Editor’s note: This story first appeared on Dec.
-10, 2021.